derekmueller/irlib/doc/doc_utilities.rst

 		-n  	Replace coordinates in HDF with no appropriate supplementary GPS counterpart with 'NaN'.
 By default, the original coordinates are retained.
-		-p  	Keep all coordinates positive (use with old h5 format where coordinates are Lat_N and Long_W).

 h5_add_utm
 ~~~~~~~~~~